Academically More Able (AMA)

 We use a range of measures to identify our Academically More Able students including test results, and the professional judgement of staff.
-We have students on our register who are talented across a wide range of academic subjects, to those whose expertise is limited to one area in which they excel out of school.
+We have students who are talented across a wide range of academic subjects, to those whose expertise is limited to one area in which they excel out of school.

 How can parents get involved?